 On my arrival here last week I was disappointed at receiving no communication from you in reference to your exhibits here.
 I was anxious that your Commissioners should have given me an idea to what extent I could go in the way of expenditure for fittings, &c., in addition to the freight and other expenses, as you can easily imagine, this being a world's show, a considerable amount will be required to anything like compete with the other Colonies.
-We are by our position saved the very heavy cost of ornamentation required in the transept, which is very severe on Victoria, New South Wales, New Zealand, anything like compete with the other Colonies.
 We are by our position saved the very heavy cost of ornamentation required in the transept, which is very severe on Victoria, New South Wales, New Zealand, Queensland, and South Australia.
 At the same time a very great deal has to be done in making cases, erecting stands, building in the part allotted, flags and ornamentation.
-I got Colonel Sandford, the British Executive Commissioner, to telegraph to the Crown Agent in London to know if he had any instructions as to funds, and if not to telegraph at once to you to name an amount; for, as Colonel Sandford says, it would be better not to exhibit at all than be ridiculed for parsimony.
-By telegram from Eondon to-day I see the cable between Java and Australia is broken; consequently you cannot get the message; therefore I will undertake to do whatever is necessary and economise in every possible way.
+I got Colonel Sandford, the British Executive Commissioner, to telegraph to the Crown Agent in London to know if he had any instructions as to finds, and if not to telegraph at once to you to pame an amount; for as Colonel instructions as to funds, and if not to telegraph at once to you to name an amount; for, as Colonel Sandford says, it would be better not to exhibit at all than be ridiculed for parsimony.
+By telegram from Sandford says, it would be better not to exhibit at all than be ridiculed for parsimony.
+By telegram from London to-day I see the cable between Java and Australia is broken; consequently you cannot get the message; therefore I will undertake to do whatever is necessary and economise in every possible way.
 I will not, however, go into any great expense until the arrival of the Sherryvore is announced.
 She is, of course, expected every day, but she may be a long time yet; but we are no worse off than our neighbours, Victoria and South Australia.
 Everything is very expensive, and the United States Commissioners do nothing but bring the exhibits to the grounds; all labour and material has to be paid by exhibitors.
 The general work is progressing rapidly, but will be far from complete at the time of opening, 10th May.
 We will make a start with the few things that came by mail steamer and California.
 I consider at the very lowest estimate I shall require £500, but you may rely on my not spending more than is absolutely necessary.
-From all appearances this is likely to be one of the (if not the great show.
+From all appearances this is likely to be one of the (if not the greatest) greatest and finest Exhibitions that has yet taken place; and when completed I think the group of Australasia, Tasmania, and New Zealand will be far from the least interesting portion of the great show.
+New South Wales and Queensland are vieing with each other in their trophies of minerals, great show.
 New South Wales and Queensland are vieing with each other in their trophies of minerals, &c.; and when the other Colonies show their resources it will astonish the bulk of the Americans, who only know that Australia is the other side of the world, but very little else.
-It is perfectly amazing the utter ignorance regarding our C
+It is perfectly amazing the utter ignorance regarding our Colonies.
+Very few seem to have ever heard of Tasmania, and it can only be recalled to their minds by saying it was Van Diemen's Land.